Gokyo Lake Trek

 • Snacks: Energy bars, nuts, dried fruit

-• Small Lock: For securing your bag in lodges
+• Small Lock: For securing luggage in lodges

-Need to Rent or Buy Gear?
+Need to Rent or Buy Gear in Nepal?
 We’ve Got You Covered!

 La caminata al Lago Gokyo con Places Nepal fue como caminar dentro de un sueño.